i3 Verticals (NASDAQ:IIIV) Updates FY 2021 Earnings Guidance

-i3 Verticals (NASDAQ:IIIV) updated its FY 2021 earnings guidance on Monday.
+i3 Verticals (NASDAQ:IIIV) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of 0.980-1.080 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.010.
 The company issued revenue guidance of $204 million-$220 million, compared to the consensus revenue estimate of $203.61 million.

-A number of research analysts have issued reports on the stock.
-Zacks Investment Research upgraded shares of i3 Verticals from a sell rating to a hold rating in a research note on Friday, April 23rd.
-DA Davidson increased their price objective on shares of i3 Verticals from $34.00 to $40.00 and gave the stock a buy rating in a research note on Tuesday, February 9th.
-KeyCorp increased their price objective on shares of i3 Verticals from $32.00 to $40.00 and gave the stock an overweight rating in a research note on Wednesday, February 10th.
-Finally, Raymond James increased their price objective on shares of i3 Verticals from $40.00 to $42.00 and gave the stock a strong-buy rating in a research note on Wednesday, February 10th.
-One analyst has rated the stock with a sell rating, one has issued a hold rating, six have given a buy rating and one has issued a strong buy rating to the stock.
-The stock presently has an average rating of Buy and an average price target of $37.25.
+Several equities research analysts have recently weighed in on the company.
+Zacks Investment Research raised i3 Verticals from a sell rating to a hold rating in a research report on Friday, April 23rd.
+DA Davidson increased their price objective on i3 Verticals from $34.00 to $40.00 and gave the company a buy rating in a research report on Tuesday, February 9th.
+Raymond James increased their price objective on i3 Verticals from $40.00 to $42.00 and gave the company a strong-buy rating in a research report on Wednesday, February 10th.
+Finally, KeyCorp upped their target price on i3 Verticals from $32.00 to $40.00 and gave the company an overweight rating in a research note on Wednesday, February 10th.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating, six have issued a buy rating and one has given a strong buy rating to the company.
+The company presently has an average rating of Buy and a consensus target price of $37.25.

-In related news, Director David M. Wilds sold 200,000 shares of the stock in a transaction on Monday, March 15th.
-The shares were sold at an average price of $32.83, for a total transaction of $6,566,000.00.
-Following the sale, the director now directly owns 270,636 shares of the company’s stock, valued at $8,884,979.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 40.10% of the company’s stock.
+In other news, Director David M. Wilds sold 200,000 shares of the firm’s stock in a transaction on Monday, March 15th.
+The stock was sold at an average price of $32.83, for a total value of $6,566,000.00.
+Following the completion of the sale, the director now directly owns 270,636 shares in the company, valued at $8,884,979.88.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Corporate insiders own 31.90% of the company’s stock.

 i3 Verticals Company Profile